gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 The following lists links to documentation for the Microsoft Azure Information Protection (AIP) cmdlets.

-- These cmdlets are installed with the AIP unified labeling client or the AIP classic client.
+- **Installation**: The AzureInformationProtection module is installed with either the Azure Information Protection unified labeling or classic client.

+    To check the version you have installed, run: `(Get-Module AIPService -ListAvailable).Version` If this command or any cmdlet from this module fails to run, first run **Import-Module AIPService**.

-- The .dll file for this module is *AIP.dll*.
+- **.dll file:** The .dll file for this module is *AIP.dll*.

-This docset indicates whenever information is relevant for only one of the clients.
-If no client is specified, the cmdlet or parameter is relevant for both clients.
+For more information, see:

 |Client  |References  |
 |---------|---------|
 |**Unified labeling client**     | - [AIP unified labeling client](/azure/information-protection/rms-client/aip-clientv2) </br>- [Unified client version release history](/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history) </br>- [Using PowerShell with the AIP unified labeling client](/azure/information-protection/rms-client/clientv2-admin-guide-powershell)        |